ads91/datagraph/README.md

 In example.js we construct a graph consisting of four nodes, these are

-- **V<sub>1</sub>**: a value node, which simply takes an input value on construction of the node and returns that value when we request the node's output (in thise case, an initial value of 10),
+- **V<sub>1</sub>**: a value node, which simply takes an input value on construction of the node and returns that value when we request the node's output (in this case, an initial value of 10),
-- **V<sub>2</sub>**: another value node, with a different integer value for this example (25),
+- **V<sub>2</sub>**: another value node, with an integer value (25 for this example),
 - **A**: an addition node, a custom node implemented for the purposes of this example, it accepts two inputs and returns the sum of those inputs when we request the output from this node and
-- **P**: a power node, also a custom node for the purposes of this example.
+- **P**: a power node, another custom node for the purposes of this example.
 On construction of a power node, we provide a numerical value to later be used when the node's calculated.
 When the node is calculated, it takes one input and raises that input to the power as provided on construction of this node.

 If we run example.js as follows